 Some guidelines regarding color contrast, accessibility, and security not only enhance the user experience but save the apps from expensive lawsuits too.

 Moreover, platforms like Google Play Store for Android and App Store for iOS promote your app if it satisfies all the guidelines.
-Thus, to make your mobile app a popular one, you must follow the UI/UX design guideline.
+Thus, to make your mobile app a popular one, you must follow the best practices and the User Interface/User Experience design guideline.